(Corrects paragraph 3 to say Brent on Tues hit highest sinceSept. 17, not Sept. 18)

-"Oil has been falling as investors weigh supply risksagainst weaker demand," Le Brun said.
-"A lot of growthexpectations are being revised down, especially in China."
+"Oil has been falling as investors weigh supply risksagainst weaker demand," OptionsXpress' Le Brun said.

-Investors will also scour data on weekly oil inventoriesfrom the United States due to be released in the next two days.
+Investors will also scour weekly oil inventories data fromthe United States to be released in the next two days.

 Analysts polled by Reuters forecast a 1-million-barrel buildin crude stockpiles for the week to Oct.
 5.

-The API report will be released later on Wednesday and theEIA data on Thursday, delayed a day by the Columbus Day holiday.
+The API report will be released later on Wednesday and theEIA data on Thursday, delayed one day by the Columbus Dayholiday.